 4. The "Artist" Driver:

-To become a true "artist" driver in Saigon, a driver needs to have extensive knowledge of the road system, traffic signs, and laws, as well as always staying updated with information about traffic conditions and about roads that are under construction or repair.
-They must also know how to use the latest applications and technologies to help them easily find their way and avoid traffic jams.
+To become a true "artist" driver in Saigon, a driver needs to have extensive knowledge of the road system, traffic signs, and laws, as well as always staying updated with information about traffic conditions and roads under construction or repair.
+They must also know how to use the latest applications and technologies to help them easily find routes and avoid traffic jams.

 Moreover, an equally important part of the art of driving in Saigon is the ability to communicate and interact with other vehicles in traffic.
 Courtesy, patience, and mutual respect among drivers are key factors in maintaining a smooth and safe flow of traffic.